What is a Dental Extraction?

 A person with diabetes can lead a completely normal life and benefit from the diversity of dental treatments offered today; they just have to follow good guidelines to avoid complications and ensure success.

-So if you are considering this type of procedure but are having trouble controlling your blood glucose levels, at Channel Island Family Dental we have highly trained and professional experts who are ready to help you.
+So if you are considering this type of procedure but are having trouble controlling your blood glucose levels, at Channel Islands Family Dental we have highly trained and professional experts who are ready to help you.
 If you have additional questions, please contact us or make an appointment.

 OUR WONDERFUL CLIENT REVIEWS